Skip to main content

 Communicate early

-Flag budget issues before they become crises
+Flag issues before they become crises

 Learn from variance

-Use over/under patterns to improve future estimates
+Use over/under patterns to improve estimates

 Next steps